leylahviolet/ComfyUI-Violet-Tools/README.md

 ## Usage

-## ⚡ Persona Workflow Quick Start (1.3.x)
+## ⚡ Character Workflow Quick Start (1.3.x)

-1. Add `Persona Preserver` downstream of your configured Violet nodes (e.g. Aesthetic Alchemist, Body Bard, Glamour Goddess, Pose Priestess, Quality Queen).
-Feed each node's prompt fragments into it along with a character name.
+1. Add `💖 Character Creator` downstream of your configured Violet nodes (e.g. Aesthetic Alchemist, Body Bard, Glamour Goddess, Pose Priestess, Quality Queen).
+Connect Encoding Enchantress's character output and provide a character name.
 Run once to save.
-2. A YAML persona file is created (auto-versioned with `violet_tools_version`).
+2. A JSON character file is created (auto-versioned with `violet_tools_version`).
-3. Add `Persona Patcher` to a new or existing workflow.
-Select a saved persona from the dropdown (or enable random / refresh to explore).
+3. Add `🗃️ Character Cache` to a new or existing workflow.
+Select a saved character from the dropdown (auto-refreshes) or use "random" to explore.
-4. Connect `Persona Patcher`'s `CHARACTER_DATA` output into any Violet nodes that support persona overrides (all major style/pose/body/quality/aesthetic nodes, plus Encoding Enchantress).
+4. Connect `Character Cache`'s `CHARACTER_DATA` output into any Violet nodes that support character overrides (all major style/pose/body/quality/aesthetic nodes, plus Encoding Enchantress).
 5. Set each node's `character_apply` (or equivalent toggle) to enable override merging.
-6. Generate: persona traits merge with your current parameters.
-Update persona fields manually or regenerate partial nodes; rerun Preserver to update.
+6. Generate: character traits merge with your current parameters.
+Update character fields manually or regenerate partial nodes; rerun Character Creator to update.
-7. Old personas load seamlessly—silent migration normalizes them and writes back updated schema automatically.
+7. Old character files load seamlessly—silent migration normalizes them automatically.

-Tip: Use multiple Persona Preserver runs (different character names) to build a reusable cast.
-Use random persona selection in Persona Patcher for varied inspiration.
+Tip: Use multiple Character Creator runs (different character names) to build a reusable cast.
+Use random character selection in Character Cache for varied inspiration.

 ## 🎨 Example Workflow